-On March 31, 2017 Joanne Hovis, President of CTC Technology & Energy presented a webinar which chronicled the history of broadband from the days of copper wired internet to the future looking at 5G connections.
-Hovis describes how the technologies impacted consumers and business alike through amazing storytelling and brings to life the birth and the future of broadband technology.
+On March 31, 2017 Joanne Hovis, President of CTC Technology & Energy presented a webinar that chronicled the history of broadband- starting from the days of copper wires and progressing through today’s fiber optics and future 5G wireless connections.
+Hovis described how the technologies have impacted consumers and businesses alike through amazing storytelling and brings to life the birth and the future of broadband technology.

 Here is the diagram that Hovis used during her presentation:

-Hovis starts two decades ago with the advent of commercial internet.
-Beginning in 1995-96 Hovis showed us the humble beginnings of 50kbps dial up internet.
+Hovis’ discussion began with the advent of the commercial internet two decades ago.
+Beginning in 1995-96.
+Hovis showed us the humble beginnings of 50 Kbps dial up internet in the mid-1990s.
 That is substantially slower than technology today.
 She identified that there are 3 main markets that internet providers target:

 - Residential Market